 Upon the effective date of termination or expiration of this Agreement, Partner will (i) cease to represent itself as an authorized Partner of Siemens, and (ii) cease using Offerings and services provided to Partner under this Agreement.
 Partner will promptly, but in no event later than 15 days following the effective date of termination, deliver to Siemens all copies of any software and documentation, including summaries, abstracts, updates or changes thereof, and any other Confidential Information or proprietary information of Siemens in the possession of Partner.
 Termination does not relieve either party of its payment obligations under this Agreement or operate to discharge any liability incurred by either party prior to the effective date of termination.
-In the event this Agreement is terminated, Siemens will have no obligation to make any payments under this Agreement or otherwise except those attributable to lawful and legally compliant tasks already performed.
+If this Agreement is terminated, Siemens shall only be obliged to make payments, whether under this Agreement or otherwise, for tasks already performed that are lawful and legally compliant.
 Sections 9 (Taxes), 4.2 (Effect of Termination), 3 (Confidentiality), 8 (LOL), 5 (Trademarks and Intellectual Property), 12 (Export), 13.2 (Feedback) survive termination or expiration of this Agreement.

 Each party will retain all rights in any patents, trade secrets, trademarks, copyrights, ideas, concepts, know-how, methodologies, processes, development tools, techniques, or any other proprietary material or information that it owned or developed before the effective date of this Agreement or acquired or developed thereafter, without reference to or use of the intellectual property of the other party (“Intellectual Property”).
 The Intellectual Property of each party is subject to the confidentiality obligations set forth in Section 3.
 Except as otherwise expressly provided in this Agreement, neither party grants the other party any license to its Intellectual Property.
 The provisions of this Section will survive the expiration or termination of this Agreement for any reason.